-The Meridian Mayor s Anti-Drug Coalition (MADC) is a grass-roots volunteer organization initiated by the executive order of Mayor Tammy de Weerd in January 2004 in response to her concern about the rising rates of drug use in the Treasure Valley.
-Her determination to prevent substance abuse and unwavering support has enabled the coalition to flourish, expand, and build strong partnerships with likeminded organizations and individuals.
+The Meridian Anti-Drug Coalition (MADC) is a grass-roots volunteer organization initiated by the executive order of Mayor Tammy de Weerd in January 2004 in response to her concern about the rising rates of drug use in the Treasure Valley.
+Her determination to prevent substance abuse and unwavering support has enabled the coalition to flourish, expand, and build strong partnerships with like minded organizations and individuals.

-Excitement and enthusiasm abound as we plan for the future.
-Opportunities to serve our community are endless and the addition of federal funds will provide the MADC with the ability to make positive and lasting changes as well as refine and strengthen itself as a coalition.
-For now and for the future, the MADC is committed to Fighting for Our Families.
-Welcome!
+After more than a decade, excitement and enthusiasm continue to abound as we plan for the future.
+Opportunities to serve our community are endless and the addition of federal funds provide the MADC with the ability to make positive and lasting changes as well as refine and strengthen itself as a coalition.
+For now and for the future, the MADC is committed to strengthening our community through substance abuse prevention!

 For Additional Information: